 Academic dishonesty in graduate work in any form is regarded as a serious offense and may result in failure of a semester course, probation, suspension, or dismissal from the College.
-All cases of plagiarism and cheating are to be reported to the director of the graduate program.
+All cases of plagiarism and cheating are to be reported to the Program Director and Graduate Policy Committee.